TinaGrigorova/Quiz-App/README.md

  * After validating and checking the code with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) the results were positive and no errors were found in the CSS code.
    * <img alt="CSS-validator" src="assets/images/CSS-validator.png">

-* After validating and checking the code with [Esprima Validator](https://esprima.org/demo/validate.html) the results were positive and no errors or warnings were found in HTML code.
+* After validating and checking the code with [Esprima Validator](https://esprima.org/demo/validate.html) the results were positive and no errors or warnings were found in JavaScript code.
    * <img alt="JS-valifator" src="assets/images/JS-validator.png">

 ### Manual testing